by mowi, published

 -Put in the two screws

 -Drill a hole in the power supply through the remaining hole in the powerconnector

 -Put a tie wrap through the hole to fix the connector to the powersupply.

 On the pictures is the former version of the cover.
 I tried to solve the last small problems in this newest version.
 If you have an nice idea how to enable inserting tie wraps afterwards please let me know.

 I have included a step file and an autodesk inventor file (education version) so you can make your own variations.

 Cover Powersupply by mowi is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure mowi would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure mowi would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).